CPM’s 2023 Research Base

 Who is Problem-Based Learning good for?

-Although it is common practice to argue that students with learning and intellectual disabilities need explicit instruction instead of problem-based learning, research has shown that these students can develop conceptual understandings through problem solving by (a) using mathematics tasks that are connected to real-world applications, (b) collaborating with peers and using manipulatives, and (c) inventing their own strategies rather than using standard algorithms (e.g., Lambert & Sugita, 2016).
-For more information, see the NCSM publication, Inclusion and Intervention: Understanding “Disability” in the Mathematics Classroom, by Jasien and Hayes (2022).
+Although it is common practice to argue that students with learning and intellectual disabilities need explicit instruction instead of problem-based learning, research has shown that these students can develop conceptual understandings through problem-solving by (a) using mathematics tasks that are connected to real-world applications; (b) collaborating with peers and using manipulatives; and (c) inventing their own strategies rather than using standard algorithms (e.g., Lambert & Sugita, 2016).
+For more information, see the NCSM publication, “Inclusion and Intervention: Understanding “Disability” in the Mathematics Classroom,” by Jasien and Hayes (2022).

 CPM infers from this research that…

-Problem-Based Learning is appropriate for all students in inclusive classrooms.
+Problem-based learning is appropriate for all students in inclusive classrooms.

 What does it look like for students to engage in Problem-Based Learning?

-Mathematical authority is not a binary (e.g., students do not either have or do not have mathematical authority), but rather occurs along a spectrum, and is flexible (rather than static), expanding (rather than finite), and situational (rather than stable across time)(Bishop et al., 2022).
+Mathematical authority is not a binary (e.g., students do not either have or lack mathematical authority), but rather occurs along a spectrum, and is dynamic (rather than static), expanding (rather than finite), and situational (rather than stable across time) (Bishop et al., 2022).
 When students have a high degree of mathematical authority, they “are ‘authorized’ to solve mathematical problems for themselves, are publicly credited as the ‘authors’ of their ideas, and develop into local ‘authorities’ in the discipline” (Stein et al., 2008, p.
 332).

 CPM infers from this research that…